 Each year, Sitnasuak Native Corporation and the Sitnasuak Elders Committee honors an Elder for their many contributions and dedication to our community.
-In 2018, the Corporation and Elders Committee selected respected Elder Della Walluk for this recognition.
-Della was born on May 18, 1931, in Shishmaref, Alaska.
-Her parents were the late John and Lena Ahnangnatoguk.
-Della was one of their 13 children.
-At the age of five her family moved from Shishmaref to Brevig Mission by dog team.
+In 2019, the Corporation and Elders Committee selected respected Elder Bobby Bahnke, Sr. for this recognition.

 Robert S. (Nigluq) Bahnke, Sr., or better known as Bobby, was born to Frances Cora Cook on August 21, 1938 at Fort Davis outside of Nome, Alaska.
 He is the second oldest of ten children with his mother Frances.
 Bobby was adopted to one of his mother’s best friends, Elsie Sophie (Nelson) Bahnke and her husband Perry Tucker Bahnke.
 Bobby was raised at Bluff and Nome, Alaska.

 As a youth, along with his younger sisters Angeline Elsie (Bahnke) Green and Dorothy Ann (Ball) O’Connor, the family camped at Nuuk, Topkok, Silverbow, Haycock, Kuzitrin, all along the coast where they subsisted and were taught important lessons in how to hunt and live off the land.
 This was the start of a lifelong knowledge of the lands, rivers and coast that including areas for hunting, fishing, berry and green picking, growing vegetables, ice crabbing and hand lining.
 His father and grandpa both taught him how to gold mine including what to search for when mining for gold.